TEALSK12/introduction-to-computer-science/do_now_04.md

 5. Self reflective: I am a deep thinker.
 6. As an athlete: I am a runner.

-# In your notebook
+## In your notebook

 After taking few minutes to think who you are, write down your thoughts in your notebook.
-We will be using who you are to write a Snap! self expression program.
+We will be using who you are to write a Snap! self expression script.